To establish your Colorado corporation, the first step is to file your Articles of Incorporation with the Colorado Secretary of State.

 Not sure if a corporation is right for you?
 Check out our LLC vs. Corporation guide to help you make your decision.

 Choosing a business name is the first step in starting a corporation.

 1. Colorado naming guidelines:

-- Your name cannot contain any term that would violate any Colorado state law (e.g. obscenities or references to illegal activities).
+- Your name cannot contain any terms that violate any Colorado state law (e.g. obscenities or references to illegal activities).

 Read the Colorado state statute regarding corporation naming guidelines for more information.

 2. Is my corporation name available in Colorado?